 Instead of wading through outdated tweets on Twitter . . .

-Pull out your note cards (with your art on them) and a pen, and
+Pull out your note cards (with your art on them) and a pen, and write a thank-you

 The fall art season is just around the corner.
 Imagine how nice it would feel to get your business in order before the rush begins.